 ABOUT US

 The SpiritChasers were founded by Christopher Allen Brewer and James Manda in 2006.
-Over the years they have been featured on the Biography Channel, Fox News, SyFy, Lifetime Movie Network, Washington's High Strangeness television program, the Denver Post ( in an interview filmed by 2-time Pulitzer Prize winner Craig Walker ), Travel Channel and Japan's Fuji TV.
+Over the years they have been featured on Discovery +, Travel Channel, the Biography Channel, Fox News, SyFy, Lifetime Movie Network, Washington's High Strangeness television program, the Denver Post ( in an interview filmed by 2-time Pulitzer Prize winner Craig Walker ), and Japan's Fuji TV.
 They have participated in several popular ghost hunts, paranormal conventions, media presentations and haunted history walks, as well as appearances on radio and in printed media.
-After the 2016 fall season, they adopted the name FUTURE GHOST, expanding their vision and evolving to accomodate the entirety of all mysterious phenomena.
+After the 2016 fall season, marking their 10th year as paranormal investigators, they adopted the name FUTURE GHOST, expanding their vision and evolving to accommodate the entirety of all mysterious phenomena.

 His first official ghost hunt occurred at age 12, as well as his first EVP capture.
 He created The SpiritChasers in 2006 in direct response to the over-saturation of sideshow paranormal programs dominating television at that time.